Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 4. 3D Printing

 3D printing offers a fast and flexible alternative for creating functional prototypes.
-This is an additive manufacturing process that builds parts layer-by-layer from a digital 3D model.
+This additive manufacturing process builds parts layer-by-layer from a digital 3D model.
 While generally less precise than CNC machining, 3D printing excels at creating complex geometries and internal features that might be difficult or expensive to machine (estimated cost ranges from $50-$500 per prototype, depending on size, material, and complexity).

 Ways to Reduce the Cost of Prototyping